amandeepmittal/amanhimself.dev/content/pages/speaking.md

 ## Speaking

-I have done a few of talks and podcast appearances.
+I have done a few of talks, workshops and podcast appearances.

 ## 2021